 The Campus Institutional Zoning project (approved in 2016 and effective in 2018 along with the 2035 Comprehensive Plan) created the campus institutional zones and Chapter 33.150 of the Zoning Code.
-The CI zone regulations include a transition period, ending December 31, 2023, during which an institution can elect to continue development under an existing conditional use, conditional use master plans or impact mitigation plan.
+The CI zone regulations include a transition period that ended December 31, 2023, during which an institution can elect to continue development under an existing conditional use, conditional use master plans, or impact mitigation plan.
 During this transition period, institutions could elect to continue development under the entitlements and obligations described in their approved plan.
 At the end of the transition period, or sooner if proposed by the institution, development proposals are subject to the regulations of the campus institution base zone.
-The transition period will end on January 1, 2024 before the RICAP 10 project becomes effective.
+The transition period ended on December 31, 2023 before the RICAP 10 project becomes effective (expected to be October 2024).